 4) The customer has questions on forms of payment and/or invoicing.

 The patent provides a rich look at how this taxonomy may have been helpful when having to supply information to advertising customers.

 In the above example, the clustering module may define a cluster that contains documents (or references to documents) having both the words “inbox” and “capacity” in their text.
 Another cluster may include documents having both the words “drop” and “call,” and so on.
 In some implementations, one or more rules can specify, e.g., what words may be used for clustering, the frequency of such words, and the like.
-For example, the clustering module can be configured to group together documents where a given word or synonyms of the given word are present more than five times.
-In another example, the clustering module can be configured to group together documents where any of a pre-defined set of words is present at least once.
+For example, the clustering module can be configured to group documents where a given the word or synonyms of the given word are presently more than five times.
+In another example, the clustering module can be configured to group documents where any of a pre-defined set of words is present at least once.

 Google has started using machine learning processes to solve problems like customer support.
 This approach aims at making it easier for people inside of Google to help solve customer problems by better understanding those problems and organizing information about how to solve them.

 As an SEO, it had me a little excited to see a section that described how Google might rank solutions to problems.
 This doesn’t appear to be a replacement for PageRank, at least not quite yet.
 But the roots of organizing a web full of information may be found by solving smaller tasks.
 This is the passage about ranking documents from the patent.
 It feels like (to me) there are some hints in there as to how documents might be ranked on the Web to use to respond to queries from searchers: